moj-analytical-services/user-guidance/source/documentation/tools/ingestion/index.md

 # Ingestion

-> Ingestion on the Analytical Platform is currently a beta feature.
+> Ingestion on the Analytical Platform is currently a beta service.

 ## Service Requirements

-### Information to be provided to Analytical Platform
+### Required Information

-To use the Ingestion feature, data owners must provide the following information to the team via the approved process:
+To use the Ingestion service, data owners must provide the following information:

 - Supplier's name
 - Supplier's email